Summary

 Rove beetles contribute to pest management in various agricultural landscapes across Australia, including grain fields, orchards, vineyards, and vegetable crops.
 Thriving in moist habitats associated with soil or decaying organic matter, they are particularly valuable in areas with soil saturation or standing water.

 Rove beetles can be found under debris or rocks, in compost piles, or crawling on plants.
-Some agriculturally significant species, like the Dalotia rove beetle, inhabit the upper layers of soil and can establish in different growing media such as compost, potting mixes, coconut coir, and rock wool.
+Some agriculturally significant species, like the Dalotia rove beetle, live in the upper layers of soil and can establish in different growing media such as compost, potting mixes, coconut coir, and rock wool.

 These beetles are very resilient and can cope with a wide range of conditions.
 However, excessive use of pesticides can be detrimental to rove beetle populations and their effectiveness as biological control agents.
 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve rove beetle populations.